tannergaucher/vietnamese-daily/README.md

 ## Roadmap

-- Add speach tonal analysis for pronunciation of Vietnamese tones.
-Give user visual feedback based on adherence to the tone curve compared to the reference audio.
+- Add speech tonal analysis for practicing pronunciation of Vietnamese tones.
+Give user visual feedback based on adherence to the tone curve as compared to the reference audio files.